krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - fully managed service for publishing, maintaining, monitoring and securing APIs
 - An API endpoint type refers to the hostname of the API.
-- all of the APIs created with API Gateway expose HTTPS endpoints only.
+- all of the APIs created with __API Gateway expose HTTPS endpoints only__.
 - The endpoint type can be edge-optimized if you've got a global user base, regional if your user base is within a region or private if you want to provide access only within a VPC or to computers connected over a Direct Connect connection.
 - API Gateway also has caching.
 - you can add caching to API calls by provisioning the cache and specifying its size in gigabytes.
 That means you can cache the end points response.
-- Caching can reduce the number of API calls to your backend and improve latency.
+- __Caching__ can reduce the number of API calls to your backend and improve latency.
-- Throttling with API Gateway, where you're setting a limit on the steady state rate and the burst of request submissions against the APIs in your account.
+- __Throttling__ with API Gateway, where you're setting a limit on the steady state rate and the burst of request submissions against the APIs in your account.
-- By default, API Gateway limits to steady state requests to 10,000 requests per second and the maximum concurrent request is 5,000 across all APIs within the account.
+- By default, API Gateway limits to steady state requests to __10,000 requests per second__ and the maximum concurrent request is 5,000 across all APIs within the account.
 If you go over those limits, you get a 429 too many requests error message.
 - if those exceptions occur, then you'll need your client application to resubmit the failed requests in a way that doesn't exceed those rate limits again.
 - Amazon API Gateway creates RESTful APIs that enable __stateless__ client-server communication and Amazon API Gateway also creates WebSocket APIs that adhere to the __WebSocket__ protocol, which enables stateful, full-duplex communication between client and serve
+- API Gateway is a regional service: When you create an API in API Gateway, it exists in a __region__, not in a specific Availability Zone (AZ).

 #### API Gateway endpoints